ln2t/connectomix/README.md

 ## Overview

 Connectomix is a BIDS app designed to compute functional connectomes from fMRI data preprocessed with **fMRIPrep**.
-It facilitates both participant-level and group-level analyses using various methods for defining regions of interest (ROIs) and computing connectivity measures.
+It facilitates both participant-level and group-level analyses using various methods for defining seeds or regions of interest (ROIs) and computing connectivity measures.
 Connectomix leverages the Brain Imaging Data Structure (BIDS) to organize data and outputs, ensuring compatibility with existing neuroimaging workflows.

 **Key features include:**

 - Extraction of time series data from preprocessed fMRI data, with flexible denoising strategies.
 - Computation of functional connectivity matrices using methods like atlas-based parcellation, seed-based analysis, and Independent Component Analysis (ICA).
-- Support for multiple connectivity measures (e.g., correlation, partial correlation).
 - Generation of group-level statistical comparisons, including permutation testing.
-- Automatic generation of default configuration files tailored to your dataset.
 - BIDS-compliant outputs for seamless integration with other neuroimaging tools.
 - An Autonomous mode where paths and configuration are guessed before launching the analysis, without any other input required.
-- Report generation containing summary of the findings at group-level.

 ## Installation